 I first walked the Camino Francés in 2011 and I have been venturing back and forth each year to walk a section of this great way.
 Whether it be in La Rioja, Navarra or across the plains of the Meseta, this pilgrim has enjoyed the companionship of other pilgrims, the sights and most importantly, the albergues.
 This is where you meet other pilgrims, reminisce, and make plans for the days ahead.

 Before I left for Spain each year, I would read through dozens of Camino blogs and posts on the Camino forum.
 There would always be recommendations for a good albergue, and naturally enough, I would take a note in my journal…just in case I was to stop off at said town or village.
-However, if I had stayed at an albergue previously in a town, I would tend to stay there again…take for example Cuatro Cantones in Belorado or En El Camino in Boadilla del Camino, but more than likely I would be surprised by a hidden gem.
-And while some pilgrims love the donativo / municipal albergues, some pilgrims might not like something as basic and prefer paying a little more.
-And who are we to judge!
+However, if I have enjoyed an albergue previously, I would generally return.

-So after 9 years walking the Camino Francés, here are some of my favourites..
+So after all these years walking the Camino Francés, here are some of my favourites..

 - Albergue En El Camino – Boadilla del Camino

-2. Albergue parroquial Santa María – Carrion de los Condes
+- Albergue Parroquial Santa María – Carrion de los Condes

 Apart from the singing, the nuns provide a communal meal which you are not required to attend.
 There is also a blessing in the church next door which is voluntary.
 In 2013, I was hurting so I was glad to have some food and just rest.
 The nuns didn’t mind you not attending their ceremonies if you did not wish.
 I had a greater appreciation for volunteers on the Camino once leaving this albergue.